RyanBayne/TwitchPress/readme.txt

 * Ultimate Member integration.

 = Changelog Code =
 * DONE - Basic changes that do not require testing.
+* DEVS - Script changes that developers need to be aware of.
 * TEXT - A note to translators that text has changed.
 * BUGS - Fixed faults or faults still being investigated.
 * INFO - Helpful information regarding recent changes.